manojgayala/POPL1/Language Manual.md

 Objects of data types which take less number of bits are converted to data types like int or unsigned int during operation.
 Such conversion is called integral promotion.
 If an int can represent the value of the original type, then it is converted to int; otherwise the value is converted to unsigned int.

 ### Integral Conversions:
 Integral conversions are conversions between integral types.
 The integral types are char, short, int, long.
-Signed to Unsigned: Objects of signed integral types can be converted to unsigned types.
-Here, the actual bit pattern doesn't change.
-However, it's interpretation changes.
-Unsigned to Signed: Objects of unsigned integral types can be converted to signed types.
-If the unsigned value is outside the representable range of the signed type, the result won't have the correct value.
+Tureasy has no data types for unsigned values, so there are no integral conversions for the same.

 ### Integer and Floating:
 When an object of floating type is converted to an integral type, the fractional part is truncated.
 If the resulting value cannot be represented in the integral type, the behavior is undefined.
-When a value of integral type is converted to floating, and the value is not exactly representable, then the result may be either the next higher or next lower representable value.
+When a value of integral type is converted to floating type and the value is not exactly representable, then the result may be either the next higher or next lower representable value.
 If the result is out of range, the behavior is undefined.

 ### Floating Types: